shivanshdave/2020-432/homework/hw05/README.md

 # 432 Homework 5

 Note that this homework is **completely optional**.

-If you choose to do it, it must be received on Canvas by 5 PM on 2020-05-04.
+If you choose to do it, it must be received on Canvas by the deadline specified on [the Course Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md).

 ## What are we doing?